How to Monitor and Analyze WordPress Hosting Performance

 The good thing is that PageSpeed Insights provides suggestions for improvement based on its reports.

-For instance, here’s a page with reduced unused CSS rules issues in the above-the-fold website area.
+For instance, here’s a page with fewer unused CSS rules in the above-the-fold area of the website

 PageSpeed-Insights - recommend WP Rocket for removed unused CSS